 If you are using Microsoft Outlook and unable to open attachments, make sure an Add-in is not causing the problem.
 You can disable all Add-ins in Outlook by following the steps below.

 - Under Manage click COM Add-ins.

-- Click on GO button next to Manage and then uncheck all of the add-ins.
+- Click on GO button next to Manage, then uncheck all of the add-ins.

 - Once everything has been disabled, click Ok.

-- Close Microsoft Outlook and then re-open Outlook to see if the attachment issue has been resolved.
+- Close Microsoft Outlook, then re-open Outlook to see if the issue has been resolved.

 If none of the above suggestions helped determine or fix the problem, it is also possible that the attachment you received is corrupt.
 Reply to the e-mail asking the sender to verify the attachment works on their computer and to create a new e-mail and attachment.

 - How to download, open, and save e-mail attachments.

 - How to delete or move e-mail messages.